-Nestling in 1066 country, within 2 miles of the beach, this single storey property is set in its own garden within the owner's grounds.
+Nestling in 1066 country, about one mile of the beach, this single storey property is set in its own garden within the owner's grounds.
 Although only 35 yards from the village road, it feels miles from anywhere.
-There is an en-suite master bedroom, shower room, and welcoming living room leading to 9m x 3m non-slip decking overlooking fields and woodland.
+There is an en-suite master bedroom, shower room, and welcoming living room leading to 9m x 3m non-slip decking overlooking the countryside.
 The Retreat is a great base for bird watchers, cyclists, golfers, nature lovers, walkers, and visiting the ancient towns of Rye, Battle and Hastings.
 You are within easy reach of Romney Marsh, Camber Sands and the continent via Ashford International train link.
-Shops/PO 200 yards, pub 50 yards.
+Shops/PO 200 yards, pub/restaurant 50 yards.

 Gas CH, gas, elec, bed linen and towels are all provided within the cost of your holiday.
 Other provisions include the following: cot, H/chair, 2 satellite TVs, Video, 2 DVDs, CD, DAB radio, 2 iPod docks, Gas hob, Elec oven, M/wave, W/machine, D/washer, F/freezer, Wi-fi.